sexfrance/LogMagix/README.md

 - Time-stamped log messages for better tracking.
 - Built-in animated loader for visually appealing loading spinners.
 - Customizable log and loader prefixes.
+- ASCII art display for personalized greetings, system info, and branding.
 - Simple and flexible API with multiple ways to use the `Loader` class.
+- Customizable text alignment for the `Home` ASCII art display.

 ## ⚙️ Installation